itaywe1998/EcoEvolution/Code_Diary.md

 The thing is a weird mechanism which sharpens the density profile as Temperature goes higher up to 50.
 Another way to check if this is an absolute T issue is just raise the entire profile by a couple of Celsius and see if the problem occurs earlier.
 The complement of lowering and later fail time is possible as well but since fail time is already quite late and intial T is quite cold, I prefer the first direction.

-JUst run it, the fail time did come earlier , but it was not at a peak or even an extermum at all , quite ambient T - 8 to 13 degrees, with mild change rate, less than 3deg/Myr.
+Just run it, the fail time did come earlier , but it was not at a peak or even an extermum at all , quite ambient T - 8 to 13 degrees, with mild change rate, less than 3deg/Myr.
 I am not sure what is going on, and so this is a great time to stop.

+11.1.24
+Hello there 25.11.23 note!
+I see a certain recreation of Naoz2016 figure 4 was made, but it is still interesting for me to reconstruct another example.
+I need also to make sure that I do not perhaps have a Sanity check which corresponds to Naoz.
+Got return code -5 for all cases.
+For starters, I though figure 5 data is causing Inf values and hence the non-convergence , but when shifting to solar scale examples still the convergence problem sticks.
+I am to track the version from November in github and see what is different.Tolerances are always first suspects but I changed them from 1e-2 to 1e-15 with no use.
 ```